-To build quick formula from the Elements panels, Ctrl + click on the elements (without selecting their checkboxes ) that you want you calculation to include.
+To build a quick formula from the Elements panels, Ctrl + click on the elements (without selecting their checkboxes ) that you want your calculation to include.

 Right click on one of the selected elements, and choose the required calculation: custom member formula.

 From a grid visual (or any visual), select the relevant member elements (as described here).
 Right click on the selection and from the Quick Calc sub-menu, create a formula: